The Discrete Gauss Image Problem: The Assignment Functional

-We claim that if measures satisfy the weak Aleksandrov relation, then $\mathbb{F}_p\neq \emps$.
+Guided by the preceding remark, we claim that if $\mu$ and $\lambda$ are weak Aleksandrov related, then $\mathbb{F}_p\neq \emps$.
 There are several ways to see this.
-First, would be the consequence of the proof of the main Theorem \ref{main}.
-Alternatively, one can prove the statement by induction.
-Here, we present a proof for equal-weight $\mu$ and $\lambda$, which provides an interesting connection to the graph theory and gives another justification for the weak Aleksandrov relation.
+First, this would be a consequence of the proof of the main Theorem \ref{main}.
+Alternatively, one could prove the statement by induction.
+Here, we present a proof for equal-weight $\mu$ and $\lambda$, which provides an interesting connection to graph theory and gives another justification for the weak Aleksandrov relation.